ajeetkumarrauniyar/DynamicWelcome/readme.txt

 # Dynamic Welcome

-This plugin personalizes your website's greeting message based on the user and the time of day.
+This plugin personalizes your website's greeting message based on the user login status and the time of day.

 ## Features: